gbmhunter/blog/content/programming/languages/python/packaging/_index.md

 where `/path/to/package/` is the path to the directory in where the `pyproject.toml` resides.

+For more information on using Setuptools with `pyproject.toml`, see the great documentation [Configuring setuptools using pyproject.toml files](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) on the Setuptools website[^bib-setuptools-config-pyproject-toml].

 ## Optional Dependencies

 You can add optional dependencies under a `[project.optional-dependencies]` table in the `pyproject.toml` file.
 One common use case is when you have a set of dependencies that are only required to run unit tests, but not when deploying the application to others.